 Ylang Ylang: Has calming and soothing effects, anti-depressant and relieves stress and anxiety.

-Put the oils and distilled water into the glass spray bottle, add the witch hazel and shake to disperse the oils.
+Put the essential oils into the glass spray bottle, add the witch hazel and shake to disperse the oils.
 Then fil up with distilled water and shake again.

 Spray on your pillow and sheet before bed time.
 I would suggest that you shake before each use to disperse the oil.